Arsamosata: History

 After the Byzantine conquest, Arsamosata was made the capital of a small theme.
 This theme probably only covered the immediately surrounding plains to the north and east; i.e. the easternmost part of Anzitene.
 In the 970s, the theme of Arsamosata was broken up.
 Arsamosata shrank to a medium-sized town and some of its population probably migrated to Harput, the new main capital of the region.
 A garrison was still kept at Arsamosata's citadel, but the town walls were probably now too big for the dwindling settlement within and must have fallen into disuse.

 Arsamosata still existed under the Artukid principality of Harput, but it was no longer a major city.
 It survived until at least 1199, when its bishopric is last attested, and probably continued into the early 13th century as well.
 When Yaqut al-Hamawi visited Arsamosata in the early 13th century, he found it "in ruins, with only a tiny population".
 The citadel garrison was eventually withdrawn at some point, possibly after the Seljuk conquest of Anzitene in 1234, and Arsamosata was finally abandoned.
 Its population dispersed to villages on the surrounding plain and in the hills beyond.

 The name "Arsamosata" continued to be used until modern times, to denote a group of several villages near where the old city had once stood.
 As of the 20th century, there were seven of them, collectively known as "Arşimşat" (from the Arabic form of the city's name).
 The closest one to the old city was Haraba (from Arabic "kharaba", meaning "ruin"), about half a kilometer to the southwest of the ruins.
 A local tradition recorded around the turn of the 20th century held that there had once been a large city here, divided into two parts called "Samusat" and "Ashmushat".

-Even before the construction of the Keban Dam, the city ruins (below the citadel) were already underwater due to meandering of the Murat Su, and by the mid-20th century not much of them remained visible, although one traveler reported seeing some khachkars here.
+Even before the construction of the Keban Dam, the city ruins (below the citadel) were already underwater due to the meandering of the Murat Su, and by the mid-20th century not much of them remained visible.
+However, one traveler reported seeing some khachkars here.
 Archaeologists conducted excavations at the citadel before the dam was built, in 1969, 1970, and 1973.
 They dug six trenches, mostly on the southeast side of the hill where walls were already visible.